State Space Model

 • n_step – What is the horizon for the predictions output for each timepoint?
 Defaults to one-step-ahead predictions (i.e. n_step=1).

-• start_offsets – If your model includes seasonal processes, then these needs to know the start-time for each group in input.
+• start_offsets – If your model includes seasonal processes, then these needs to know the start-time for each group in y.
 If you passed dt_unit when constructing those processes, then you should pass an array of datetimes here.
 Otherwise you can pass an array of integers.
 Or leave None if there are no seasonal processes.

 • out_timesteps – The number of timesteps to produce in the output.
 This is useful when passing a tensor of predictors that goes later in time than the input tensor – you can specify out_timesteps=X.shape[1] to get forecasts into this later time horizon.